 The main thing we dads must always remember is that we are our kid’s most important example.
-Dads will do anything for their kids but we sometimes take it over board, especially after a major loss.
-We are ready to defend our kids actions, ready to kill for them but often forget that they are already there, taking it all in.
+Dads will do anything for their kids but we sometimes take it overboard, especially after a major loss.
+We are ready to defend our kids’ actions, ready to kill for them but often forget that they are already there, taking it all in.

 If you start complaining about playing time or that the game was rigged against your child, guess what?
 Your child will do the same.
 Take it from me there is nothing worse than a complaining parent, especially a dad.

 After losing at something, take a second to think about your actions and who they ultimately will hurt.
-We all want are kids to be great, but greatness doesn’t happen overnight and it’s never possible if all they do is complain about a loss.
+We all want our kids to be great, but greatness doesn’t happen overnight and it’s never possible if all they do is complain about a loss.

 Take the time to explain that sometimes we win and sometimes we lose.
 Taking a loss doesn’t mean that they are losers; it means someone else was better that day.
 Tell them that they are dope and are winners in your book at all times simply by trying.